defold/doc/docs/en/manuals/facebook.md

 # Facebook

-The Facebook APIs allows you to interact with Facebook's game connectivity features in a uniform way for games on iOS, Android and HTML5.
+The Facebook API allows you to interact with Facebook's game connectivity features in a uniform way for games on iOS, Android and HTML5.

-The Defold Facebook APIs brings the various platform specific Facebook APIs under a unified set of functions that work the same on iOS, Android and HTML5 (through Facebook Canvas).
+The Defold Facebook API brings the various platform specific Facebook APIs under a unified set of functions that work the same on iOS, Android and HTML5 (through Facebook Canvas).
 To get started with Facebook connectivity in your games, you need a Facebook account.

 ::: important
 As of Defold 1.2.92, the Facebook API is redesigned with a new way of interacting with Facebook.
-The previous API:s still work so no breaking changes are introduced.
-However, the old API:s should be considered deprecated and not used in new applications.
+The previous API still works, no breaking changes were introduced.
+However, the old API should be considered deprecated and not used in new applications.
 :::

 ## Registering as a Facebook developer

-To develop for Facebook requires that you sign up as a Facebook developer.
+To develop for Facebook you must sign up as a Facebook developer.
 This allows you to create Facebook applications that your Defold game can communicate with.

 * Head over to [Facebook for developers](https://developers.facebook.com)
 * Log in with your Facebook account.